dam90/astrometry/README.md

 ## Index files

-You need to supply the docker conainer with index files.
+You need to supply the docker container with index files.
 See the [index](./index) folder in this repo for a description of how to do this.

 ------------------------
 *README is in progress!*